shannon112/arduino_BYNN/README.md

 # arduino_BYNN
 「 Blow You No No 」
-PLEASE USE CODE IN BYNN_whitoutPC_main folder
+PLEASE USE CODE IN 「 BYNN_whitoutPC_main 」 FLODER

 ### Guide
 This is a wind driven car control system.